confluentinc/kafka-connect-elasticsearch/docs/elasticsearch_connector.rst

           "type": null
         }

-    .. tip:: For non-CLI users, you can load the Elasticsearch connector with this command:
+    .. tip:: For non-CLI users, you can load the Elasticsearch connector by running Connect in standalone mode with this command:

         .. sourcecode:: bash